joonatanjak/grl/README.md

 ```
 usage: grl [options] <word>

-Look up the Strong's lexicon of a koine greek word.
+Look up the Strong's lexicon of a Koine Greek word.
 Options:
  -n, --number               Display the Strong's number.
  -u, --unicode              Display the word in unicode.